| Publication 17, Your Federal Income Tax |

 The facts are the same as in Example 1 except that you are only 18 years old and did not provide more than half of your own

+support for the year.
 This means you are your mother's qualifying child and she could claim you as a dependent.
-Because of the Dependent Taxpayer Test explained
+Because of

-your daughter as a
+can treat your daughter as a qualifying child.

 Example 5—separated parents.

-You, your husband, and your 10-year-old son lived together until August 1, 2006, when your husband moved out of the household.
+You, your husband, and your 10-year-old son lived together until August 1, 2008, when your husband moved out of the household.

-September, your son lived with you.
-For the rest of the year, your son lived with your husband.
-Your son is a qualifying child
+In August and September, your son lived with you.
+For the rest of the year, your son lived with your husband, the boy's father.

-husband because your son lived with each of you for more than half the year and because he met the relationship, age, and
+Your son is a qualifying child of both you and your husband because your son lived with each of you for more than half the

-you.
-At the end of the year, you and your husband still were not divorced, legally separated, or separated under a written
+still were not divorced, legally separated, or separated under a written separation agreement, so the special rule for divorced

-the special rule for divorced or separated parents does not apply.
+or separated parents does not apply.

 You and your husband will file separate returns.
 Your husband agrees to let you treat your son as a qualifying child.
 This

-does not claim your son as a qualifying child, you can claim your son as a dependent and treat him as a qualifying child for
+means, if your husband does not claim your son as a qualifying child, you can claim your son as a dependent and treat him

-exclusion for dependent care benefits, if you qualify for each of those tax benefits.
-However, you cannot claim head of household
+as a qualifying child for the child tax credit and exclusion for dependent care benefits, if you qualify for each of those

-because you and your husband did not live apart the last 6 months of the year.
-As a result, your filing status is married
+last 6 months of the year.
+As a result, your filing status is married filing separately, so you cannot claim the earned income

-cannot claim the earned income credit or the credit for child and dependent care expenses.
+credit or the credit for child and dependent care expenses.

 Example 6—separated parents claim same child.